ghiscoding/slickgrid-universal/README.md

 2. Build

-To get started you must run (also once) an initial build so that all necessary `dist` are created for all the packages to work together.
+To get started you must run (also once) an initial build so that all necessary `dist` is created for all the packages to work together.
 ```bash
 npm run build
 ```

 3. Run Dev (Vanilla Implementation)

-There is a Vanilla flavor implementation of this monorepo, vanilla means that it is not associated to any framework and so it is plain TypeScript without being bound to any framework.
+There is a Vanilla flavour implementation of this monorepo, vanilla means that it is not associated with any framework and so it is plain TypeScript without being bound to any framework.
 The implementation is very similar to Angular and Aurelia, it could be used as a guideline to implement it in other frameworks.

 ```bash
 npm run dev:watch